bazzline/php_component_command/README.md

 # PHP Command Component

-This project aims to deliver a easy to use php command component.
+This free as in freedom project aims to deliver a easy to use php command component.

 The build status of the current master branch is tracked by Travis CI:
 [![Build Status](https://travis-ci.org/bazzline/php_component_command.png?branch=master)](http://travis-ci.org/bazzline/php_component_command)